20kdc/c3ds-projects/natsue/docs/NetWrit.md

 * Attempts to write with the channel types `"system_message"` and `"add_to_contact_book"` will be blocked.
 * The message ID must be 2468.

 _For testing reasons, these restrictions don't apply to self-messages.
-This allows testing, i.e. the writ hypercall on yourself using a system message._
+This allows testing, i.e. the writ hypercall on yourself using a system message.
+Example: `net: writ net: user "system_message" 2469 "My message" ""`_

 As an agent developer using `NET: WRIT`, you have _responsibilities_ to avoid creating risks for your users and to ensure your usage is reliable.